xypeng9903/k-diffusion-inverse-problems/README.md

 which can be intepreted as compute the mean of an approximate distribution $q_t(x_0|x_t,y) \propto p(y|x_0)q_t(x_0|x_t)$  for the conditional posterior $p_t(x_0|x_t,y)\propto p(y|x_0)p_t(x_0|x_t)$.

-### Solving Inverse Problems With Optimal Posterior Covariance
+### Solving Inverse Problems with Optimal Posterior Covariance

 In our study, we generalize the above guidances based on variational Gaussian posterior with general covariance $q_t(x_0|x_t)=\mathcal{N}(\mu_t(x_t), \Sigma_t(x_t))$, such that